 PitPat uses a Bluetooth connection and does not track your pet's location using GPS.

-More Than's Doggyssentials dog subscription box sends treats and toys to your pet every month, and includes a Whistle activity tracker in the first box.
+More Than's Doggyssentials dog subscription box sends treats and toys to your pet every month, and it used to include a Whistle activity tracker in the first box.
 It also includes More Than's Premier pet insurance.

 Reviews of pet trackers available in the UK

 - TabCat review TabCat is designed specifically to help owners find a cat that is missing.
 It uses radio frequency technology rather than Bluetooth or GPS and aims to direct you to your pet using audio and visual cues.
 It costs about £70.

 - WÜF review WÜF is still in development and is more expensive than other trackers at around £125 for pre-orders.
 However, it has a wide range of features including a built-in speaker so you can tell your dog to stay even if it is the other side of the park, GPS, a 'virtual leash', competitions and expert advice.

 - FitBark review This is a standard fitness and sleep tracker.
 It doesn't have GPS and is available in the UK for about £60 on Amazon.